Frequently Asked Questions

 StraightUp Solar offers a selection of secured and unsecured loans and financing options and can help guide you through the selection process.

 Yes!
 Use our solar savings calculator here.

 Illinois offers a special property tax assessment for solar.
 The alternative valuation will be the lesser of two values: the value of a conventional heating and cooling system, or the value of the solar energy system, whichever is less.
 Missouri’s property tax exemption for solar states that solar energy systems not held for resale are exempt from all state, local, and county property taxes.

 StraightUp Solar works with a variety of top-tier solar energy equipment vendors.
 A portion of our solar components are sourced through our Amicus Solar Cooperative partnership, which allows us to obtain high-quality components with cost savings achieved through quantity.

 You will have several mounting options for a solar array at your farm.
 We install on pitched asphalt and metal roofs, flat roofs, even buildings with a curved roof such as those commonly found in agricultural settings.
 You may find that a ground mount is an attractive option, provided we can help you determine whether you have adequate ground space for a solar array.

-The typical timeline from contract signature to solar energy production is generally between 2-4 months, depending on the complexity of interconnection with your local utility.
+The typical solar project timeline from contract signature to solar energy production is generally between 2-4 months, depending on the complexity of interconnection with your local utility.

 Oftentimes we will locate your array in an area where livestock will not interact with it often, in order to reduce the risk of damage by livestock to your array.